Artist Spotlight: Ali Ehtemami

 Q: Do you remember the first project you worked on?

-Q: You’ve worked on many well-known projects such as The Salesman, Black Widow or Spider-Man: No Way Home.
+Q: You’ve worked on many well-known projects such as The Salesman, Black Widow and Spider-Man: No Way Home.
 What project are you most proud of, and why?

 A: Every project has been such a unique experience for me.
 Jungle Cruise was the first blockbuster that I worked on, so that was challenging and opened a new door for me.
 Working on Spider-Man: No Way Home was also such a unique and challenging experience since I was taking on more responsibilities as a Compositing Lead on a big show.